 Ms. Cutler likes doing whatever fits her at the moment:

 “I believe in using every medium at my disposal as a form of creative expression so I am in a continual state of creativeness”.

 My work almost always starts with a figurative form, then everything else grows around it.
-It's as if the figure gives birth to the rest; without the figure, the painting cannot exist.
+The figure gives birth to the rest.
 I am a Mix-media, multi-cultural artist and sculptor with a focus on nature and the clothed human form.
-Simplicity, peace, harmony, calm, reality is my mantra.
+Simplicity, peace, harmony, and calm, is my mantra.
 This is echo throughout my work.
 I try to continually live in the now, forgetting those things that are behind and awaiting what lies ahead.
 Every day is a new day with no mistakes in it.
-My paintings are gilded works on paper, I sculpt in clay, which is then cast in bronze.
-Gilding is the process of affixing tissue-thin sheets of precious or common metals that dates back to Egyptian and Biblical times.
+My paintings are gilded works on paper that I sculpt in clay, which is then cast in bronze to create my sculptures.